ReplicableSmartCities/ReplicableSmartCities.github.io/index.md

 ## Standards & Open Source Software

 Open standards and conventions, whether established by standards organizations or open source projects, are used wherever possible along with open source software components.
-Read more about the [Standards & Open Source](https://replicablesmartcities.github.io/standards) we're using.
+Read more about the [Standards & Open Source Software](https://replicablesmartcities.github.io/standards) we're using.

 ## GitHub Repositories

-Replicable software templates and documentation can be found in the [GitHub site](https://github.com/ReplicableSmartCities).
+Replicable software templates, data structures and documentation can be found in the [GitHub site](https://github.com/ReplicableSmartCities).